ewajm/virtual-pets/README.md

-# _Template_
+# _Virtual Pets App_

 #### By _Ewa Manek_

 ## Description

-_A template java app with support for gradle, postgresql, spark and junit testing_
+_An app for caring for virtual pets - Epicodus java and postgres tutorial with support for gradle, postgresql, spark and junit testing_

 ## Setup/Installation Requirements